-The Salewa Mountain Trainer Lite GTX has become our reviewers' favorite.
-It is a great hiking shoe with a high level of support and stability while being capable of off-trail scrambling.
+The Salewa Mountain Trainer Lite GTX has become our reviewers' personal favorite.
+It is definitely one of the best hiking shoes in our test with a high level of support and stability while being capable of off-trail scrambling.
 There is enough mesh and synthetic material to keep them light on the feet, but they remain durable and resist wear.
 We love these shoes for day hiking, overnight backpacking, peak-bagging, and cross-country travel.
 They do it all well and give us confidence on our feet when in rugged terrain.
 There are lighter hiking shoes out there, but none that climb as well or are as supportive.
-This cross between a hiking shoe and an approach shoe is an excellent choice for the hiker who wants to go almost anywhere.Editor's Note: We added new information about our recommended hiking shoes to this review on March 6, 2022.
+This cross between a hiking shoe and an approach shoe is an excellent choice for the hiker who wants to go almost anywhere.Editor's Note: We added new information about our recommended hiking shoes to this review on November 1, 2022.

 Compare prices at 2 resellers Pros: Supportive, great traction, lightweight

 Compare to Similar Products